West Side Rag

 Tutu, a turkey of undetermined gender (too young to tell), was saved from a slaughterhouse last week by a student at the School of Visual Arts, who wanted to do an art project about rescuing a turkey at Thanksgiving time.

 “The student went to a poultry market and bought Tutu and hid him/her at the school,” said Rita McMahon, director of the nonprofit Wild Bird Fund (WBF), a storefront clinic on Columbus Avenue and 87th Street, where injured New York City wildlife is brought to be healed.
 WSR visited on Tuesday.
 The room was filled with cages holding recuperating birds, turtles, and squirrels.
 (They’ll take any wild animals but raccoons and skunks.)
-Tutu was walking around freely, checking out the place and people, while a Canadian goose stood with its beak buried in its feathers.
+Tutu was walking around freely, checking out the place and people, while a Canada goose stood with its beak buried in its feathers.

 Rita McMahon.